cssnr/link-extractor/README.md

 Please submit a [Feature Request](https://github.com/cssnr/link-extractor/discussions/new?category=feature-requests) for new features.
 For any issues, bugs or concerns; please [Open an Issue](https://github.com/cssnr/link-extractor/issues/new).

-*   Extract Links and/or Domains from Any Site
+*   Extract All Links and Domains from Any Site
-*   Parse Links from text/clipboard or open in tabs
+*   Extract Links from Clipboard or Any Text
-*   Quick Filter Links with a regular expression
+*   Open Multiple Links in Tabs from Text
-*   Quick Filter Links with saved regular expressions
+*   Quick Filter Links with a Regular Expression
-*   Right-Click Context Menu which can be disabled in options
+*   Store Regular Expressions for Quick Filtering
-*   Keyboard Shortcuts to activate addon and copy links/domains
+*   Automatic Dark/Light Mode based on Browser Setting
-*   Automatic Dark/Light Mode based on browser setting
+*   Activate from Icon, Context Menu, or Keyboard Shortcuts

 [![Screenshot of Links and Popup](https://repository-images.githubusercontent.com/707614074/b9e7a09f-ed07-40c0-84e5-8efeb4fbd7f4)](https://github.com/cssnr/link-extractor)